 Fresh fruit: Do not buy fruit-flavored breakfast foods.
 Ever.
 Never.
 Ever.
 This is a red flag for hidden sugars and usually artificial colors and flavors.
 Think about it: fruit is perishable, so why are we thinking that “fruit,” in any real sense of the word, ends up with any of its vitamins and minerals intact, hot or cold.
 Take a look at the “blueberries” in your instant blueberry oatmeal or the “cranberries” in your “Total Cranberry Crunch” cereal.
 You need to actually eat the raw fruit, people, to get any of the real benefits.
 A banana or apple with peanut butter is a great breakfast!
 Or a cup of chia seed pudding with 1/2 cup mixed berries on top.

 So there you have it.
 My top 5 “real” breakfast foods to start your day off right.
 These foods will keep you lean, yet satisfied.
 Let’s stop letting advertisers dictate what is “healthy” for us.
-We can think for ourselves, and we are not going to let them hijack our family’s most important meal of the day.
+We can think for ourselves, and we are not going to let them hijack (what most people still consider) the most important meal of the day.

 **future blog coming on intermittent fasting!
 Is it healthier to skip breakfast all together?